suborbital/docs/website/docs/how-to/customize-plugins/custom-libraries.md

 ## Configuring SE2

-Since your custom library is listed as a dependency of the template project, it will be installed when your users' extensions are built for the first time.
+Since your custom library is listed as a dependency of the template project, it will be installed when your users' plugins are built for the first time.

 In your SE2 installation, you will need to configure the `SE2_TEMPLATES_REPO` environment variable.